 Generally, a two-handed rod is used for Spey casting, and hence no overhead false casts are ever made.
 However, some anglers use Switch rods, which can be used for both overhead casting and Spey casting, and as at times will false cast a Spey line.
 As with a WF, the length of a Triangle taper line that can be false cast is limited to the length of the fly line head.
 If you try to false cast with any of the running line beyond the rod tip the line will hinge and destabilise the loop.

 The long taper means there is less weight in the front 15-20 feet, so a triangular taper doesn’t load a rod in close as well as a regular WF or DT line in the same weight class if an overhead short cast is attempted.
 Despite this, making short roll casts is simple and easy due to the taper design.
+To improve longer range casting some triangle tapers are actually overweight (first 30 ft as per AFTMA rating) and are at least one weight heavier than the marked weight.
+Don’t be put off by this as this means the 4wt TT will suit a 4wt rod.

 Level (L) Level lines are just like a Double Taper without the Tapered ends.
 As level lines are only used for specialist applications, I have left them out of consideration here.